To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Yesterday’s Supreme Court decision has served a major blow to international electoral observation.
 On Twitter, the credibility and validity of the election observation industry as a whole are being questioned.

 It is important not to get carried away and throw the baby with the bathing water all at once.
-That said, it will be interesting to follow how the #SupremeCourtDecides will shape the modus
+That said, it will be interesting to follow how the #SupremeCourtDecides will shape the modus operandi of the international election observation industry in the future.

 In this regard, it is worth focusing on two key issues.
 First, we must discuss whether the current methods are sufficient (well, that chapter was actually closed off with the Supreme Court decision) and how they can be improved.
 The increasing use of technology in the implementation of elections has given the observer groups a headache for several years but the problem seems to persist.
 Can it be solved?